Boötes: History and mythology

-Non-Western astronomy
+In non-Western astronomy

 The stars of Boötes were incorporated into many different Chinese constellations.
 Arcturus was part of the most prominent of these, variously designated as the celestial king's throne (Tian Wang) or the Blue Dragon's horn (Daijiao); the name Daijiao, meaning "great horn", is more common.
 Arcturus was given such importance in Chinese celestial mythology because of its status marking the beginning of the lunar calendar, as well as its status as the brightest star in the northern night sky.

 Two constellations flanked Daijiao: Yousheti to the right and Zuosheti to the left; they represented companions that orchestrated the seasons.
 Zuosheti was formed from modern Zeta, Omicron and Pi Boötis, while Yousheti was formed from modern Eta, Tau and Upsilon Boötis.
 Dixi, the Emperor's ceremonial banquet mat, was north of Arcturus, consisting of the stars 12, 11 and 9 Boötis.
 Another northern constellation was Qigong, the Seven Dukes, which mostly straddled the Boötes-Hercules border.
 It included either Delta Boötis or Beta Boötis as its terminus.

 The other Chinese constellations made up of the stars of Boötes existed in the modern constellation's north; they are all representations of weapons.
 Tianqiang, the spear, was formed from Iota, Kappa and Theta Boötis; Genghe, variously representing a lance or shield, was formed from Epsilon, Rho and Sigma Boötis.

 There were also two weapons made up of a singular star.
 Xuange, the halberd, was represented by Lambda Boötis, and Zhaoyao, either the sword or the spear, was represented by Gamma Boötis.

 Two Chinese constellations have an uncertain placement in Boötes.
 Kangchi, the lake, was placed south of Arcturus, though its specific location is disputed.
 It may have been placed entirely in Boötes, on either side of the Boötes-Virgo border, or on either side of the Virgo-Libra border.
 The constellation Zhouding, a bronze tripod-mounted container used for food, was sometimes cited as the stars 1, 2 and 6 Boötis.
 However, it has also been associated with three stars in Coma Berenices.

 Boötes is also known to Native American cultures.
 In Yup'ik language, Boötes is Taluyaq, literally "fish trap," and the funnel-shaped part of the fish trap is known as Ilulirat.